(Last Updated On: September 5, 2018)

 - Keep cool

-- To minimise redness and flushing, stay in the shade when you can, and suck on ice cubes to cool you down and reduce inflammation in the body.
+- To minimize redness and flushing, stay in the shade when you can, and suck on ice cubes to cool you down and reduce inflammation in the body.
 Store your sunscreen in the fridge for an extra cooling touch when you apply it.